simonseo/Front-End-WebDev/DAY-18-0707/README.md

 ### Let's make our own
 Photoshop > new > web > most common (1366x768)
-* In Korea, 1920x1080 is the most common
+* In Korea, 1920x1080 is the most common grid margin should not be controlled with the body tag it should be controlled with a wrapper/container that wraps the content + `margin: 0 auto`

+###How to create color palette
+because desingners don't do it for you, they can't simply share it either in photoshop, sample your colors and add to your swatch list make a .sass file import adobe swatches from brackets this adds the colors into sass
+	you can use zeplin (ps plugin available) or avocode to do this

+######Normalize.css
+Another reset code, but less brute and more geared towards fixing browser errors
+	> "A modern, HTML5-ready alternative to CSS Resets"
+######Ress.css
+Inherited from Normalize.css
+Basically `box-sizing: border-box`

 ##Questions
 - diff. btwn cover, contain